 Note: Use of the snapshot feature of the XVM Volume Manager requires a FLEXIm license.
-The snapshot feature is supported in local domain only.
+In IRIX 6.5.19, the snapshot feature is supported in local domain only.

 XVM Snapshot Overview

 To create snapshot volumes of a filesystem, use the following procedure: